-Figure 5.18: Decision tree and logistic regression predictions
+Figure 5.8: Decision tree and logistic regression predictions

-In Figure 5.18, the predicted probabilities for both models are colored so that darker red corresponds to a higher predicted probability for the red class, while darker blue corresponds to a higher predicted probability for the blue class.
+In Figure 5.8, the predicted probabilities for both models are colored so that darker red corresponds to a higher predicted probability for the red class, and darker blue for the blue class.
 We can see that the decision tree can isolate the blue class in the middle of the circle of red points.
 This is because, by using thresholds for the x and y coordinates in the node-splitting process, a decision tree can mathematically model the fact that the location of the blue and red classes depend on both the x and y coordinates together (interactions), and that the likelihood of either class is not a linearly increasing or decreasing function of x or y (non-linearities).
 Consequently, the decision tree approach is able to get most classifications right.

 However, the logistic regression has a linear decision boundary, which will be the straight line between the lightest blue and red patches in the background.
 The logistic regression decision boundary goes right through the middle of the data and doesn't provide a useful classifier.
 This shows the power of decision trees "out of the box", without the need for engineering non-linear or interaction features.